redpen-cc/redpen-doc/source/validator.rst

 SpaceAfterPeriod
 ~~~~~~~~~~~~~~~~~~~

-SpaceAfterPeriod validator checks if there is a white space after the end of input sentences (except for the last sentence of paragraph).
-If the input sentence does not contain the white space returns the wanring.
+SpaceAfterPeriod validator checks if there is a white space at the end of input sentences (except for the very last sentence of paragraph).
+If the input sentence does end with a white space, a warning is given.

 CommaNumber
 ~~~~~~~~~~~~~

-CommaNumber validator checks the number of commas.
+CommaNumber validator checks the number of commas in a sentence.

 .. table::